huyTeula/Simple-Voice-AI/README.md

 ----------------------------------------------------------------------

-Please buy me a cup of coffee.
+Please buy me a cup of coffee ☕️.
 Thank you!

 Paypal: paypal.me/HuyTran07